 Inspect for excessive grease on machinery.
 Look for hydraulic brake fluid leaks around brake linings and cylinders.
 Check for lubricating oil leaks around gear cases.

-If there appears to be more than normal seepage, report the condition to your supervisor.
+If they appear to be more than normal seepage, report the condition to it they appear to be more than normal seepage, report the condition to your supervisor.